 PICANet has support and approval from the Health Research Authority Confidentiality Advisory Group to process confidential patient information without consent for both non-research and research purposes under Regulation 5 of the Health Service (Control of Patient Information) Regulations 2002 (’section 251 support’ of the NHS Act 2006) for data collected in England and Wales.
 The references are: 21/CAG/0090 (non-research) and 21/CAG/0098 (research) and support is reviewed annually.
 Further details and assurances can be found in our Patient Privacy Notice and Fair Processing Statement.

-PICANet clinical audit data has been granted an exemption from the National Data Opt-Out (in England) by the Health Research Authority Clinical Advisory Group.
+PICANet clinical audit data has been granted an exemption from the National Data Opt-Out (in England) by the Health Research Authority Clinical Advisory Group for non-research activities (21/CAG/0090).
 This is because the absence of even one child’s data can lead to inaccurate conclusions.
 This means that if a National Data Opt-Out has been set, data can be entered into the PICANet web database.

 The research database has ethical approval granted by the East Midlands – Derby Research Ethics Committee (ref.
 23/EM/0189) and annual reports are provided to the committee.